-Maison Dieu Restoration Project
+Reawakening the Maison Dieu

-The Maison Dieu is the oldest and most prominent public historic building in Dover town centre.
-It is Grade II* Listed and a Scheduled Monument.
+The Maison Dieu is the oldest and most prominent public building in Dover town centre.
+It is Grade I Listed and a Scheduled Monument.

-The building is owned by Dover District Council and is recognised in its Heritage Strategy as offering an important opportunity to connect people with heritage.
-The Maison Dieu today comprises a complex range and sequence of spaces including a disused Victorian gaol, two large halls, a disused court room, Council Chamber, civic offices, meeting rooms, kitchens and numerous ancillary spaces.
+The building is owned by Dover District Council and offers an important opportunity to connect people with heritage.
+The Maison Dieu today comprises a complex range and sequence of spaces including two large halls, a disused court room and Victorian gaol cells, council chamber, civic offices, meeting rooms, kitchens and numerous ancillary spaces.

 History of the Maison Dieu